 Step 1: Inspect the box and the machine for damage

-- Make sure the machine is on a stable, level surface
+- Remove the machine from the box and place it on a stable, level surface.

 Step 2: Water quality and filling water tank